Moustached guenon: Face patterns

 The Cercopithecus genus evolved with special visual patterns for higher efficiency in association; therefore, they can have a higher chance of survival.
 The C. cephus has powerful and enlarged cheekbones, the most common moustache is the crescent white strip of fur under the nose, and the surrounding fur is black, which shows a strong color contrast; hence, the face patterns can be considered as visual signals.
 On the top of the white stripe, the main area of the face is greyish blue, and the eyes are copper.
-The face pattern doesn't necessarily help to distinguish the male and female guenon.
+The face pattern does not necessarily help to distinguish the male and female guenon.
 Like other Old World monkeys, the guenon also developed the hairless rump pad for comfortable sitting.

 Behaviour

 Polyspecific associations

 The C. cephus cooperates with the C. nictitans and the C. pogonias ships; for example, the cephus monkeys alert the other two groups when they observe the eagles because they live lower than the other two groups, which will give loud vocal alerts to the cephus monkeys when they feel an aerial danger.
 Studies have shown that these types of associations did not randomly occur in the evolution process.
 Moreover, the eagle predation mainly shaped these surviving tactics and foraging strategies.
 The diet of C.cephus includes fruit, insects and leaves, respectively; fruit is the dominant food resource for this species.
 The polyspecific associations are the main reason that these three species can share the same living area.
 Up to six guenon species can share the same living area, but four guenon species generally share a common area.

 Colour patterns in the Cercopithecus provide unique visual identities for each genus which allowed the development of the polyspecific association of the guenon communities.
 For the red-tailed and the nose-spotted moustached monkeys, the most observable differences are on their faces; however, genital colour contrasts and head movements are some of the less observable differences.